soft-matter-theory-at-icmab-csic/solvents_for_VMD/DMF/readme.md

+# DMF solvent files

-Files for solvating with DMF solvent using VMD
+Files for solvating a system with N,N-Dimethylformamide (DMF) solvent using VMD.

+We include here the coordinates (pdb), structure (psf) and topology (top) files.

+To be used with VMD solvate plugin as nonstandard solvent you need the following information:

+* A key selection which will occur once in each solvent residue: name N

+* The side length of the box (should be taken from the equilibration's periodic cell: 19.9318459482